[Español abajo]

 Sharing guide:

-If you are inclined to do so, you can download this image and share this link https://bit.ly/MnUndocumented to this page to track access.
+If you are inclined to do so, you can download this image (English/Spanish) and share this link https://bit.ly/MnUndocumented to this page to track access.
 Linking to this page will able automatic updates rather than downloading the guide and uploading to a different website.

 Updated December 18, 224